+S - Satisfactory

+No grade point credit.
+Used only for satisfactory completion of a Developmental Studies course (numbered 01-09).

+U - Unsatisfactory

-- S Satisfactory No grade point credit.
-Used only for satisfactory completion of a Developmental Studies course (numbered 01-09) and ESL courses numbered 11-29. - U Unsatisfactory No grade point credit; applies only to Developmental Studies, ESL courses 11-29, and specialized courses and seminars at the discretion of the college. - W Withdrawal No grade point credit.
-A student may withdraw from a course without academic penalty within the first nine weeks of a semester.
+No grade point credit; applies only to Developmental Studies, and specialized courses and seminars at the discretion of the college.

+W - Withdrawal

+No grade point credit.
+A student may withdraw from a course without academic penalty within the first 60% of the course.
 The student will receive a grade of "W." After that time the student will receive a grade of "F," except in rare, documented circumstances.
-A copy of the documentation must be placed in the student's academic file. - X Audit No grade point credit.
+A copy of the documentation must be placed in the student's academic file.

+X - Audit

+No grade point credit.
 Permission of the academic dean and instructor is required to audit a course.
-After the last day for students to withdraw from a class without penalty, the audit grade X is invalid for students enrolled in the course for credit.